Inverse problems

 Nonetheless, the discretization via finite elements can obscure the distinction between the primal and dual spaces.
 The control $q$ and the derivative $d\hat J/dq$ contain within them a wad of data that happens to look the same: an array of floating point numbers, the size of which is equal to the number of vertices + the number of edges of the mesh for our P2 discretization.
 What's confusing is that these numbers don't mean the same thing.
 The array living under $q$ represents its coefficients in the finite element basis for the space $Q$, while the array for $d\hat J/dq$ represents its coefficients in the dual basis.
 To get the action of $d\hat J/dq$ on some perturbation field $\phi$, we take the (Euclidean) dot product of the wads of data living underneath them.
 This is in distinct contrast to getting the inner product in, say, $L^2(\Omega)$ of $\phi$ with another function $\psi$, where the inner product is instead calculated using the finite element mass matrix.

 So, where does that leave us?
 We need some way of mapping the dual space $Q^*$ back to the primal.
 This mapping is referred to in the literature as the Riesz map after the Riesz representation theorem.
 The laziest way we could possibly do so is to multiply $d\hat J/dq$ by the inverse of the finite element mass matrix.
-Really we should include a 2nd-order elliptic operator too, since we've assumed that the controls live in an $H^1$-conforming space, but for illustrative purposes the mass matrix will do fine.
+Maybe we should instead use a 2nd-order elliptic operator; we assumed that the controls live in an $H^1$-conforming space.
+But for illustrative purposes the mass matrix will do fine.

 Keeping track of which quantities live in the primal space and which live in the dual space is one of the challenging parts of solving PDE-constrained optimization problems.
 Most publications on numerical optimization assume the problem is posed over Euclidean space.
-In that setting, there's effectively no distinction between primal and dual.
-You can see this bias reflected in software packages that purport to solve numerical optimization problems; almost none of them have support for supplying a matrix other than the identity that defines the dual pairing.
+In that setting, there's no distinction between primal and dual.
+You can see this bias reflected in software packages that purport to solve numerical optimization problems.
+Almost none of them have support for supplying a matrix other than the identity that defines the dual pairing.
 The fact that a Sobolev space isn't identical to its dual has some unsettling consequences.
-For starters, the venerable gradient descent method isn't even well-posed over Sobolev spaces.
+For starters, the gradient descent method doesn't make sense over Sobolev spaces.
 If you can rely on the built-in optimization routines from pyadjoint, you'll largely be insulated from this problem.
 But if you've read this far there's a good chance that you'll have to roll your own solvers at some point in your life.
 To paraphrase the warning at gate of Plato's academy, let none ignorant of duality enter there.

 Solving the inverse problem